Contributing to global health and development

 With its growing health R&D and manufacturing capabilities, China is uniquely positioned to help improve the quality and lower the cost of drugs, contraceptives, and other much-needed health products for use in developing countries, particularly in sub-Saharan Africa.

 We work with the Chinese government, the private sector, and global health partners to identify, develop, and deliver these high-quality, low-cost health products so developing countries can address endemic diseases and other urgent health needs.
-These products include Japanese encephalitis vaccines, inactivated polio vaccines, HPV vaccines to prevent cervical cancer, and artemisinin combination therapies for malaria.
+These products include Japanese encephalitis vaccines, inactivated polio vaccines, human papillomavirus (HPV) vaccines to prevent cervical cancer, and artemisinin combination therapies for malaria.

-We partnered with the Beijing Municipal Government and Tsinghua University to launch the Global Health Drug Discovery Institute (GHDDI) in Beijing, which aims to create a world-class drug discovery and translational medicine platform for global health with advanced biomedical research and development capabilities.
+We partnered with the Beijing Municipal Government and Tsinghua University to launch the Global Health Drug Discovery Institute (GHDDI) in Beijing, which aims to create a world-class drug discovery and translational medicine platform for global health with advanced biomedical R&D capabilities.

 In collaboration with the National Natural Science Foundation of China (NSFC), we launched the Grand Challenges China program to jointly select and fund scientific and technological research projects focused on tackling major infectious diseases; reducing maternal and child mortality; strengthening translational science capacity; advancing agriculture, food, and nutrition outcomes; and alleviating challenges in other key areas in China and around the world.